Subzerofusion/Settings-Game-Jam-2022-12/7FemaleWives/README.md

 ### [Please watch this video before playing the game](https://www.youtube.com/watch?v=2-oCNXMsMvg)

+Controls:
+- Use A/W to change the wind direction.
+- Press Tab/M to open the map.
+- Press 1/2/3 to change zoom level (Default: 2)
+- Press E for a Wives update.
+- Press Space/Esc to pause/unpause
+- Press H to cheat and get a random power-up
+- Use the volume mixer to change sound volume :^)

 ## Spoiler free guide:
 - kill 10 enemies
 - go to the star on your map